biomed-AI/DeepECG/README.md

 ![](figures/Step1.1.png)

-Use PLINK (v1.90) to extract specific SNPs from the genotype data stored in bfile format.These SNPs are encoded as sample-major additive **(0/1/2)**.
+Use PLINK (v1.90) to extract specific SNPs from the genotype data stored in bfile format.
+These SNPs are encoded as sample-major additive **(0/1/2)**.
 Here,“0” refers to homozygous for the reference allele, “1” refers to heterozygous for the alternative allele, and “2” refers to the homozygous for the alternative allele.
 The results will be saved in "rawdata_path".
+The code is:

 ```
 cd DeepECG